New COVID-19 cases reported - Pomeroy Daily Sentinel

 For more data and information on the cases in Meigs County visit https://www.meigs-health.com/covid-19/ .

-Meigs County remains at an Orange level-2 advisory level on the State of Ohio Public Health Risk Advisory System.
+Meigs County is now at a Yellow level-1 advisory on the State of Ohio Public Health Risk Advisory System.
 The color is updated each week during the Thursday news conference by Governor Mike DeWine.

 Mason County

-The West Virginia Department of Health and Human Resources (DHHR) reported 142 cases for Mason County in the 10 a.m. update on Monday, one more than Friday.

-The county health department reported 145 total cases on Monday, two more than Friday.
-Of those cases, 11 are active, 128 recovered and there are one is currently hospitalized cases, according to the health department.
+The county health department reported 1467total cases on Friday, one more than the previous day.
+Of those cases, three are active, 138 recovered and there are no currently hospitalized cases, according to the health department.
 There have been six total deaths in Mason County due to COVID-19.

+The West Virginia Department of Health and Human Resources (DHHR) reported 146 cases for Mason County in the 10 a.m. update on Friday, two more than Thursday.

 0-9 — 1 cases

-Note: (Editor’s note: The additional cases reported this week by ODH have not been confirmed by the health department and are not included in the above chart).